meme-es/flowershop/README.md

-# Cloning Newsweek Web Page Using Bootsrap
+# Flowershop

-> This is the final project of the HTML and CSS course of the Microverse program, its objective is to put into practice all the knowledge acquired during the course: CSS grid, flexbox, positioning, fonts, design, good practices, among others.
+> This is the final project of the HTML and CSS course of the Microverse program, its objective is to put into practice all the knowledge acquired during the course: CSS grid, flexbox, positioning, typography, layots, design, good practices, and more.

 ![screenshot](./screenshot.png)

 The project template can be found [here](https://www.newsweek.com/), a design created by [Michael D on Dribbble](https://www.behance.net/altezzik).

-The URL of the Newsweek site is [here](https://www.newsweek.com/), according to the date, the style of the web page may vary.

 ## Built With

-- HTML,
+- HTML
 - CSS

 ## Live Demo